-Policyholders' assets are held in the four principal Lloyd's settlement currencies (Sterling, Euros, US dollars and Canadian dollars) which represent the vast majority of the syndicate's liabilities by currency.
-A significant proportion of the syndicate's business is transacted in US dollars.
+Policyholders' assets are held in the four principal Lloyd's settlement currencies (Sterling, Euros, US dollars and Canadian dollars) which represent the vast majority of the Syndicate's liabilities by currency.
+A significant proportion of the Syndicate's business is transacted in US dollars.
 Its presentation currency is Sterling and, therefore, foreign exchange risk also arises when non-Sterling profits are converted into Sterling.

-CMA has a group policy to mitigate foreign exchange risk and this policy is managed by the Finance team and overseen by the Finance Group.
+CMA has a group policy to mitigate foreign exchange risk and this policy is managed by the Finance team and overseen by the Finance Committee.

-The syndicate is exposed to foreign exchange risk primarily with respect to the Sterling, Euro and Canadian dollar.
-The syndicate mitigates this risk by endeavouring to match assets and liabilities in currency.
+The Syndicate is exposed to foreign exchange risk primarily with respect to the Sterling, Euro and Canadian dollar.
+The Syndicate mitigates this risk by endeavouring to match assets and liabilities in currency.
 Moreover, Syndicate 4444 enters into conventional foreign currency forward contracts to manage its exposures to foreign exchange rate volatility.

-In certain circumstances, the syndicate is exposed to a subsidiary foreign exchange risk where regulators demand that the syndicate holds US dollar and Canadian dollar currency assets to match liabilities measured on a regulatory basis, rather than best estimate.
+In certain circumstances, the Syndicate is exposed to a subsidiary foreign exchange risk where regulators demand that the Syndicate holds US dollar and Canadian dollar currency assets to match liabilities measured on a regulatory basis, rather than best estimate.

-For the avoidance of doubt, the syndicate is not positioned to take speculative currency positions to make gains; the purpose of its foreign exchange risk policy is to protect against the downside.
+The Syndicate is not positioned to take speculative currency positions to make gains; the purpose of its foreign exchange risk policy is to protect against the downside.

-The profile of the syndicate's assets and liabilities, categorised by currency, was as follows:
+The profile of the Syndicate's assets and liabilities, categorised by currency, was as follows: